 Awarded to the student from Jasper County who exemplifies outstanding qualities of leadership, scholarship, and high moral character.
 Sponsored by the Simmons Family.

-Awarded to the student with a 2.5 grade point average and above who participated in both community and student activities that foster and reflect the philosophies of Dr. Martin Luther King, Jr.
+Awarded to a student with at least a 2.5 Grade Point Average who participated in both community and student activities that foster and reflect the philosophies of Dr. Martin Luther King, Jr.

-Presented to the freshman who writes the best article in the Bell Ringer.
+Awarded to a freshman student who writes the best article in the Bell Ringer.